emer/leabra/examples/ra25/README.md

 * Good idea to keep all the code in one file so it is easy to share with others, although fine to split up too if it gets too big -- e.g., logging takes a lot of space and could be put in a separate file.

 * In Go, you can organize things however you want -- there are no constraints on order in Go code.
-In Python, all the methods must be inside the main Sim class definition but otherwise order should not matter.

 * The GUI config and elements are all optional and the -nogui startup arg, along with other args, allows the model to be run without the gui.

 * If there is a more complex environment associated with the model, always put it in a separate file, so it can more easily be re-used across other models.

 * The params editor can easily save to a file, default named "params.go" with name `SavedParamsSets` -- you can switch your project to using that as its default set of params to then easily always be using whatever params were saved last.